triton-lang/triton/_sources/getting-started/installation.rst.txt

 Binary Distributions
 ---------------------

-You can install the latest nightly release of Triton from pip:
+You can install the latest stable release of Triton from pip:

+      pip install triton

+Binary wheels are available for CPython 3.6-3.9 and PyPy 3.6-3.7.

+And the latest nightly release:

 .. code-block:: bash